mvakili/Project-Slytherin/README.md

 How do you create a new line in this thing?

-apparently you need to push Enter twice, Which idiot came up with this?
+Apparently you need to push Enter twice, Which idiot came up with this?

+it seems you cant edit anything from Git Desktop. so it's practically useless.